spice-labs-inc/goatrodeo/info/hidden_reapers.md

 However, sometimes engineers copy/paste source code from projects into their project.
-When projects with copied/pasted code is built, the dependencies are silent and hidden.
+When projects with copied/pasted code is built, the dependencies are hidden.

-When these silent dependencies have **critical** vulnerabilities, we call this "Silent Reaper".
+When these hidden dependencies have **critical** vulnerabilities, we call this "Hidden Reaper".

 ## Markers